OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 MISSION & OBJECTIVE

 The Hell's Half Mile Film & Music Festival (HHM) is the perfect mix of independent film and live indie music.
-You may not have heard of us yet, but we’ll try to leave you with a lasting impression as we have with past guests.
+Still under the radar, but we’re starting to make an impact with our guests.

 "I’ve been to SXSW several times, San Francisco, a bunch of smaller festivals all over the U.S. It [Hell’s Half Mile] feels like the real deal.
 It’s people who genuinely love film, love the independent film community.
 The quality and lineup is incredible” – Ashley Spillers "Arlo and Julie"

 “Hell's Half Mile gives me warm feelings in my heart.
 The warm feeling in my pants is possibly unrelated.
 It’s worth every minute and it's the kind of festival that you make movies for.” – Kenny Stevenson, writer and actor, "Love, Sex and Missed Connections".

-Filmmakers are encouraged to participate in panel discussions, receptions and other events.
-Because we are beginning to foster student and local filmmaking, we provide opportunities for guest filmmakers to present a workshop or lecture focused on a specific topic or specialty.
+Filmmakers are also encouraged to participate in panel discussions, receptions and other events.
+We continue to foster student and local filmmaking, which provides opportunities for guest filmmakers to present a workshop or lecture focused on a specific topic or specialty.
 Other guests are invited to screen our student and local short films and give constructive feedback to the filmmakers.
 This type of mentoring helps to strengthen local filmmaking and continue our relationships with area universities.

 ABOUT THE FESTIVAL

-After nine years, HHM organizers continue to strive to be an innovative festival for genuinely independent films and original music.
+After ten years, Hell’s Half Mile organizers continue to strive to be an innovative festival for genuinely independent films and original music.
 This festival is about connecting the filmmaker and the festival-goer.
 Period.
 Well, and parties too.